alexander-koch/golem/README.md

 	char -> "a", "b", "c", "d", "e", "f" bool -> "true", "false"

-With classes you can also use custom types and arrays are also permitted.
+With classes you can also use custom types.
+Arrays are also permitted.

 ### Arrays